sureshg/ExoQuery/README.md

 This will work for Postgres, SQLite, and SqlServer.
 For other databases use `.returningKeys { id }` which will instruct the database-driver to return the inserted row keys on a more low level.
-This function is more limited than what `returning` can do and it is prone to various database-driver quirks so be sure to test it on your database appropriately.
+This function is more limited than what `returning` can do, and it is prone to various database-driver quirks so be sure to test it on your database appropriately.

 The `returning` function is more flexible that `returningKeys` because it allows you to